mardix/sailor/README.md

       # release (array): commands to execute each time the application is released/pushed
       release:
-        -

       # destroy (array): commands to execute when the application is being deleted
       destroy:
-        -

       # predeploy (array): commands to execute before spinning the app
       predeploy:
-        -

       # postdeploy (array): commands to execute after spinning the app
       postdeploy:
-        -

-    # *process (required) list of all processes to run.
+    # *required - process - list of all processes to run.
     # 'web' is special, it’s the only process type that can receive external HTTP traffic
     # all other process name will be regular worker.
     # The name doesn't matter